 I joined OHCAT in September 2021 as a Marketing and Communications Manager.
 I had worked for over 10 years at a mainstream school in the same role and was excited to join the marketing team which supports the schools and colleges in the Trust.

 One of the best things about working for OHCAT is the clear articulation of the Trust values; put simply, that these children, who overcome considerable barriers just to be in their classrooms every day, deserve the very best we can provide for them.
-This vision runs through the Trust and I have met so many dedicated professionals in head office and the schools who are committed to ensuring we meet the needs of every one of the young people educated in the Trust.
+This vision runs through the Trust and I have met so many dedicated professionals in head office and the schools who are committed to ensuring we meet the needs of every one of the young people educated across the Trust.

 Chiara – Deputy Principal at The Skills Hub